Back Pain Myths vs. Facts

 - Myth: There is nothing I can do for my back pain.

 Fact: There are a lot of ways to improve back pain.
 Some of them are simple and can be done from home.
-Others require a chiropractor or a therapists.
+Others require a chiropractor or a therapist.
 Regardless, there are plenty of options.
 You should never feel like nothing can be done.

 - Myth: An x-ray/MRI will reveal the cause of my back pain.